 Some Window Film History

-3M invented window tint film in 1966.
-Metals were used to reflect the sun’s heat away from your windows.
+3M and Solar Gard window film. decorative window film for home or building.
 That is why older films are so reflective.
 The higher the metal count, the more heat was blocked and the more the film looked like a mirror.
-These metals also gave the film particular colors … copper, bronze, silver and even green or blue!
+These metals also gave the film particular colors. copper, bronze, silver and even green or blue!

 Eventually, neutral window tint films were introduced that were more attractive to homeowners.
 They had a more neutral hue of gray or taupe but they were still highly reflective.
 Outside, they reflected the sun during the day and inside they reflected the light from lamps and other fixtures at night.

 3M, Solar Gard Develops Window Film for years

 3M, Solar Gard window tint film technology advanced to the point where they were able to develop a window film series called Night Vision.
 Also maximize sun control capabilities while toning down the interior reflective.
 This allowed clear, unobstructed views at night (see picture at the top of this Blog).
 The same advanced technology also made the film color-stable — another desirable feature, since older films had a tendency for their color to fade over time.
 Night Vision Window Films by 3M, Panorama by Solar Gard offer protection from the sun’s damaging UV rays and control heat and glare, while inviting warm, natural light into the room and increasing your comfort.

 Unlike other sun control films, Solargard Window Film has a low interior reflectivety that leaves your view clearer, especially at night.
 Even with your inside lights on at night, you can still see outside.

 - Enjoy clear views, day and night with low reflectivity

 - Warm tones compliment natural light and defend against solar rays